 - Feeding a crusher

 - Building surge piles

 - Helping with pit maintenance

 - Loading trucks

 All operators are to review and understand this procedure, with a thorough walk around of active work area before loading and/or working begins.
-Also ensure PSI and/or FLHA is reviewed and signed off.
+Also ensure FLHA is reviewed and signed off.